Skip to main content

 DNS servers

-When you create a public subnet, Selectel DNS servers are automatically assigned to the devices on the subnet.
-You can change the DNS servers by subnetting or modify after creation.
+When you create a public subnet, Selectel DNS servers are automatically assigned to the devices in the subnet.
+DNS servers can be changed when creating a subnet or can be changed after the subnet is created.

 Static routes

 By default, subnets do not have static routes specified.
-For public subnets, you can configure static routes.
+Static routes can be configured for public subnets.

 Create a public subnet

-4. Select pool, a public subnet will be created.
+4. Select the pool where the public subnet will be created.

-5. Select subnet size — the range of IP addresses available on the subnet.
+5. Select the subnet size — the range of IP addresses available on the subnet.

-6. Optional: To change the DNS servers, tap .
+6. Optional: To change the DNS servers, click .
 Enter one to three values.
-Press .
+Click .

 7. Click Create.